 - Labelling and Language Requirements

-All labels, packaging, and instructions must be in Arabic and English, and must comply with UDI (Unique Device Identification) if applicable.
+All labels, packaging, and instructions must be in Arabic and English and must comply with UDI (Unique Device Identification) if applicable.

-Recent Updates in Medical Devices Registration in Egypt
+Some Updates in Medical Devices Registration in Egypt

 - The EDA introduced an AI-powered classification tool on its portal to assist with device classification.